faisal-fawad/PrintNote/README.md

 #### NOTE: PrintNote only works properly when OneNote is run as administrator!

 ### First Time Setup:
-- By default, Microsoft Print to PDF does not support custom paper sizes which prevent PrintNote from working properly.
+- By default, Microsoft Print to PDF does not support custom paper sizes which prevents PrintNote from working properly.
 To enable custom paper sizes, run the script `CustomSize.exe` as adminstrator.
-The code for this script is also available [here](CustomSize/Program.cs)
+The code for this script is available [here](CustomSize/Program.cs)

 ### Install:
 - To install PrintNote, run the `.msi` file corresponding to your [Office version](https://support.microsoft.com/en-us/office/about-office-what-version-of-office-am-i-using-932788b8-a3ce-44bf-bb09-e334518b8b19?ui=en-us&rs=en-us&ad=us).
-    - Office 64-bit: `PrintNote.msi`
+    - For Office 64-bit: `PrintNote.msi`
-    - Office 32-bit: `PrintNoteX86.msi`
+    - For Office 32-bit: `PrintNoteX86.msi`

 ### Usage:
 - Before printing a page, press the *Set paper size* button under the *PrintNote* tab
-- When going to print the page, use the paper size named *PrintNote* for a clean one page document
+- When printing the page, use the paper size named *PrintNote* for a clean one page document

 ### Future Plans:
 - Find an alternative solution without the requirement of administrative permissions